venterachallenge/Langley_Dev_Challenge/README.md

 # Good Title Goes Here

-Your team's client has just acquired a new company and has some oddly specific questions about their recent sales.
+Your team's client has just acquired a new company and has some questions about their recent sales.
 Your team was given a file, included in this repo as `data.json`, that contains some dummy data from the inventory system of the new company.
 Your team must develop a script or application that can answer the following:

 1. Total revenue (sum of quantity times price of all items)
 1. Vendor with the most revenue